ssonpethkar/Preparation/Final_files/javascript/javascript.md

 What is Ecmascript in Javascript
     - ECMA script is a standardarized specification for a general purpose scripting language.
-It serves as the foundation and core language features upon which language
+It serves as the foundation and core language features upon which language implementations are based.
+It is a standard for scripting languages that is maintained by Ecma International.
+It is also known as ECMAScript.
+It is a standard for scripting languages that is maintained by Ecmascript International.
+It is a standard for scripting languages that is maintained by Ecma International.

 ● What is difference between let ,cons and var
     - var : var is global scoped, it can be redeclared and reassigned
     - let : let is function scoped , it can be reassigned only , can't  be redecalred